dominpo/ruby-and-chef-hacking-for-azure/README.md

-# ruby-and-chef-hacking-for-azure
+# Ruby and Chef Hacking for Windows Azure

 In this hackfest, we are going to learn and use :

-Code in Ruby language to provision Azure resources Automation the process with Chef
+Code in Ruby language to provision Azure resources using the Ruby SDK for Azure

-Setup full DevOps process with Chef, Ruby, Github and Jenkins
+Automation the process with Chef using Chef Provider for Azure